 The overall appearance of a city tells a lot about its safety.
 Do residents take care of their homes?
 Take a look at the appearance of people’s front yards, streets, parks and even nearby shopping centers.
 If you see that areas are run down or not regulated, it may not be the safest neighborhood to live in.

 So remember that when you are hunting for a house, don’t forget “safe neighborhood” on your wish list!
 We hope this article will help you in evaluating the safety of your next potential neighborhood.
-Happy house hunting from Cammy!
+Happy house hunting!